Children’s Book Editors

 Ever been caught by a child who knows you just skipped over a line while reading them their favorite story?
 Then you already understand the power of a well-written children’s book, and why it’s important to get the words just right.

-To achieve this, children’s editors are familiar with the way young people speak and learn.
+To achieve this, children’s book editors are familiar with the way young people speak and learn.
 They can critique and examine illustrations with the fresh eye of a young reader.
-They also understand the specific trends and nuances of children’s writing.
+They also understand the specific trends and nuances of writing for children.